prashantagarawal/nodejs-starterkit/README.md

 │   ├── controllers
 │   │   ├── api            // Controllers are organized by module names for rest api │   │   └── web            // Controllers are organized by module names for web api.
-│   ├── helpers            // Helpers contains methods that are access by both api and                                web controllers.
+│   ├── Services           // Services contains methods / business logic that are access by both api and web controllers.
 │   ├── models             // All mongoose models are defined here │   ├── routes             // All app routes are defined here │   │   ├── mobileApi      // RESTAPI routes for multiple versions V1 & V2.
 │   │   │   ├── v1         // Routes for version1
 │   │   │   └── v2         // Routes for version2
 │   │   └── webApi         // WEB api routes.
 │   └── templates          // All server-rendered handlebar templates, partials and helpers ├── assets                 // Contains all static resources │   ├── fonts              // Fonts used in application
 │   ├── images             // Images used in application